ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

 The application will be built as a shared library and copied with its configuration into the installation directory.

-Now got to the directory where you have install the application and run the following command:
+Now go to the directory where you have install the application and run the following command:

 On Linux: